bloominstituteoftechnology/node-db-challenge/README.md

 ## Minimum Viable Product

 **NOTE** There is no boilerplate for you for this project.
 You will need to take the steps necessary for creating this project from scratch.
 Start by initializing your project with a `package.json` file and go from there.

+[ ] Load dependencies and create index.js file / server (express, helmet, knex, knexConfig), initialize knex [ ] Add directories and files for dbConfig and migrations [ ] Add the routes for project and action
+[ ] Add the routers to the server
+[ ] Add migrations

 - [ ] A `project` can contain multiple actions and has:
   - [ ] a unique Id.